SorenHelhoski/Combined-Distributions/README.md

 # Combined-Distributions
 The Final Step of the Ejecta Search Process

+Basin.txt is the input file
+0_Prime_Data is the input raw data

+To run the pipeline...

 Run every cell in order :  1_Basin_Map.ipynb

 Run every cell in order : 2_Generate_KDE.ipynb